microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Classes.md

 - If `get` exists but no `set`, the property is automatically `readonly`
 - If the type of the setter parameter is not specified, it is inferred from the return type of the getter
-- `set` accessors may be less visible than their corresponding `get` accessor

 Since [TypeScript 4.3](https://devblogs.microsoft.com/typescript/announcing-typescript-4-3/), it is possible to have accessors with different types for getting and setting.